Tips on how to behave when hiking

 • Keep your dog on a leash

 Please note that dogs must be kept on a leash in the Vaz/Obervaz municipal area.
-This applies to residential areas, wildlife rest areas, playgrounds and the entire Heidsee area.
+This applies to residential areas, wildlife rest areas, playgrounds, and the entire Heidsee area.
 Failure to comply with the leash requirement will result in a fine of CHF 100.00.

 • Respect animals and their environment